geogdog/python-demo/README.rst

 | Develop:      | |develop_build_status| | |develop_requirements_status| |
 +---------------+------------------------+-------------------------------+

-A small python package to demo some functionality
+A small python package to demo some functionality.